CEEMS Exporter

 and so on.
 As stated above, if the compute node uses

-either full GPUs and if all GPUs are MIG partitioned, the order between SLURM and nvidia-smi
+either full GPUs or if all GPUs are MIG partitioned, the order between SLURM and nvidia-smi

 would be the same.
 In any case, it is a good idea to ensure the GPU indexes agree between